warpdotdev/Warp/README.md

 ## Supported Platforms

-As of April 5th, 2022, Warp is available to all macOS users, without joining a waitlist.
+As of April 5th, 2022, Warp is available to all macOS users, without joining a wait-list.

 We are calling this new phase of the product our “public beta” – it’s a “beta” because we know there are still some issues to smooth out, but we are confident that even today the experience is meaningfully better than in other terminals.